 How Does Acute Stress Disorder Trigger Addiction?

 Although acute stress disorder is not the same as a post-traumatic stress disorder, both may influence addictive behaviors.
-For example, the depersonalization that occurs with an acute stress disorder may trigger substance abuse.
+For example, the depersonalization that occurs with an acute stress disorder may trigger substance use.
 Some people with this disorder may believe that substances ground them or help snap them back to a reality that their stress had denied.

 Unfortunately, you may easily fall into a pattern of behavior that rewards your drug addiction with higher emotional sensations.
 This situation is widespread and frightening for those with an acute stress disorder.
 In many cases, it may worsen their condition to the point where they developed PTSD and may become even more dependent on substances for help.